zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/create/create.md

 10. Log out of Database Actions.

-11. Repeat steps 1 to 7 to enable the ggadmin user for **TargetADW**.
+11. Repeat steps 1 to 7 to unlock the GGADMIN user for **TargetADW**.
 Log out of Database Actions when you're done.

 In this lab, you created the OCI GoldenGate deployment and registered the source and target databases.
 You may now **proceed to the next lab**.

-## Learn More
+## Learn more

 * [Managing Deployments](https://docs.oracle.com/en/cloud/paas/goldengate-service/using/deployments.html)